sendbird/healthcare-ai-chatbot/README.md

 ### CardView
 The `data` in the response are displayed in a Card view.
 In the demo, information such as order items and their delivery status can be displayed in a card with an image, title, and description.
 Customization of the view can be done through `cardViewParamsCollectionBuilder` and `SBUCardViewParams`.
 The following codes show how to set the Card view of order status.

+- `imageURL`: the URL of the image to be displayed on the card
+- `title`: the title to be displayed on the card
+- `subtitle`: the subtitle to be displayed on the card
+- `description`: the description to be displayed on the card
+- `link`: the link to be displayed on the card
+  (If actionHandler is set, link is ignored.)
+- `actionHandler`: the action to be performed when the card is clicked

 [SBUUserMessageCell.swift](https://github.com/sendbird/healthcare-ai-chatbot/blob/develop/Sources/View/Channel/MessageCell/SBUUserMessageCell.swift#L180)
 ```swift
 // MARK: Card List